 While OVDP is ending, the IRS does not intend to stop its ongoing crackdown on undeclared offshore accounts, and the IRS has made clear it will continue to use a number of different investigative and enforcement means at its disposal.
 Approximately 1,545 taxpayers have faced criminal charges for undeclared offshore accounts since 2009, so this threat that the IRS could find your account if you don't declare it on your own is a very real one.

 For some taxpayers, participating in OVDP before it is over will be a smart financial choice.
 However, this is not the case in every circumstance.
-Washington DC tax evasion attorney Kevin Thorn should be consulted for help to determine what your best options are if you have undeclared offshore funds.
+Washington DC tax evasion attorney Kevin E. Thorn can help you determine the most favorable course of action based on your unique situation.
+He will review your best options are if you have undeclared offshore funds.
+Contact Kevin today for a confidential consultation.